Suffixes List in English: Complete Guide with Meanings & Examples | Belekar Sir’s Academy

 Purpose of Suffixes in English

-• Expand your vocabulary: Once you know common suffixes, you can easily understand or create new words.
+• Expand vocabulary: Once you know common suffixes, you can easily understand or create new words.

 Quick Comparison: Prefix vs. Suffix vs. Root